sindresorhus/camelcase/readme.md

 //=> 'loremIpsum'
 ```

-## camelcase for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of camelcase and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-camelcase?utm_source=npm-camelcase&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [decamelize](https://github.com/sindresorhus/decamelize) - The inverse of this module
-- [uppercamelcase](https://github.com/SamVerschueren/uppercamelcase) - Like this module, but to PascalCase instead of camelCase
 - [titleize](https://github.com/sindresorhus/titleize) - Capitalize every word in string
 - [humanize-string](https://github.com/sindresorhus/humanize-string) - Convert a camelized/dasherized/underscored string into a humanized one
 - [camelcase-keys](https://github.com/sindresorhus/camelcase-keys) - Convert object keys to camel case